Sarah Godlewski

-Sarah Ann Godlewski (born November 9, 1981) is an American businesswoman and politician serving as the 31st secretary of state of Wisconsin since March 2023.
-She was previously the 36th state treasurer of Wisconsin (2019–2023).
+Sarah Ann Godlewski (born November 9, 1981) is an American businesswoman and politician serving since March 2023 as the 31st secretary of state of Wisconsin.
+She was appointed secretary of state by Governor Tony Evers after the previous secretary of state resigned.
+She previously served as the 36th state treasurer of Wisconsin, from 2019 to 2023.

-Godlewski was a candidate in the Democratic primary for the 2022 United States Senate election in Wisconsin before dropping out of the race in July 2022.
+She was a candidate for United States Senate in the 2022 election, but withdrew from the race in July 2022, before the primary election.
+She succeeded Felesia Martin as first vice chair of the Wisconsin Democratic Party on July 1, 2025.

 Early life and education

-Godlewski was born in Eau Claire, Wisconsin, and graduated from Memorial High School in 2000.
+Godlewski was born and raised in Eau Claire, Wisconsin, and graduated from Eau Claire's Memorial High School in 2000.
 She completed a Bachelor of Arts degree in peace and conflict resolution from George Mason University.
 She also completed a certificate in public treasury management from the National Institute of Public Finance and Pepperdine School of Management, was a national security fellow at the Air War College, and attended the University of Virginia Sorensen Institute for Political Leadership as well as the Executive Master of Public Administration program at the University of Pennsylvania.

 Career

 Godlewski has worked in philanthropy.
 Projects included education reform and public health in Uganda.
 Between 2004 and 2012, Godlewski worked for defense contractor Booz Allen Hamilton.

 Godlewski worked for Arapahoe County, Colorado, from 2012 to 2016 as the director of the Office of Strategy and Performance.
 During that time, Godlewski was a member of the Joint Task Force on Veterans with PTSD which made recommendations to the Department of Veterans Affairs and the United States Congress.

 In 2015, Godlewski co-founded investment firm MaSa Impact with her husband Max Duckworth.
 They first met in 2013 on a regional volunteer board of the U.S. Fund for UNICEF.

 In 2016, Godlewski was the director of Women's Outreach for Wisconsin in Hillary Clinton's presidential campaign.
 Godlewski caucused for Clinton in Colorado in March 2016.
 She did not vote in the general election in Wisconsin, because she was unsure of whether she qualified as a resident, according to a spokesperson.

 Godlewski served on the board for the U.S. Fund for UNICEF and served as chairperson of the UNICEF Advocacy Committee.
-Godlewski served on the board for mOm Incubators, the Arlington Academy of Hope, and George Mason University's School of Visual and Performance Arts.
+She also served on the board for mOm Incubators, the Arlington Academy of Hope, and George Mason University's School of Visual and Performance Arts.
 Godlewski has also been an investor with WE Capital.